uuupah/onebytwo_kb/README.md

 Grab the zip and order a pcb through your favourite pcb manufacture service.
 I used JLCPCB.

 # case
-The case is 3d printed.
-3d print it.
+The case is 3d printed from the stl file, check the ipt file if you want to modify it.

 # construction
 1. Solder in the diodes and pro micro headers first, and trim them close to the pcb.
 There isn't much space for legs.